[WordPress] Display related articles in conjunction with CPT UI! YARPP Modification Notes

 add_action( 'init', 'cptui_register_my_cpts_blog' ); function cptui_register_my_cpts_blog() { $labels = array( "name" => __( 'Blog', '' ), "singular_name" => __( 'Blog', '' ), "menu_name" => __( 'Blog', '' ), "all_items" => __( 'Blog', '' ), "add_new" => __( 'Add New', '' ), "add_new_item" => __( 'Add Blog', '' ), "edit_item" => __( 'Edit Blog', '' ), "new_item" => __( 'New Blog', '' ), "view_item" => __( 'View Blog', '' ), "search_items" => __( 'Search blog', '' ), ); $args = array( "label" => __( 'Blog', '' ), "labels" => $labels, "description" => "", "public" => true, "publicly_queryable" => true, "show_ui" => true, "show_in_rest" => false, "rest_base" => "", "has_archive" => true, "show_in_menu" => true, "exclude_from_search" => false, "capability_type" => "post", "map_meta_cap" => true, "hierarchical" => false, "rewrite" => array( "slug" => "blog", "with_front" => true ), "query_var" => true, "menu_position" => 5, "supports" => array( "title", "editor", "thumbnail", "revisions", "author" ), "taxonomies" => array( "category", "post_tag", "com_cat" ), ); register_post_type( "blog", $args ); // End of cptui_register_my_cpts_blog() }

-Now go to "Edit Theme" in Appearance and paste the code above into functions.php.
+Now, go to "Theme Editor" under Appearance and paste the code we just created into functions.php.

-It doesn't matter where you paste it, so I'll paste it at the very end.
+It seems you can paste it anywhere, so we'll paste it at the very end.

 2016-10-03_16h12_18

-Once you paste and save it, the blog you registered will appear as a setting item on the YARPP settings screen, so
+After pasting and saving, the registered blog will appear as a setting item in the YARPP settings screen, so

 2016-10-03_16h15_33

-At this point, related articles were displayed on each blog, so the setup was basically complete, but
+At this point, related articles were displayed on each blog, so the setup was mostly complete, but

-there were some parts that disrupted the existing layout, so we will fix those as well.
+there were some parts where the existing layout was broken, so we will fix those as well.

 Where's the CSS?